Gilf641/Statistics-for-Data-Science/README.md

 # Statistics-for-Data-Science

-Statistics is a cornerstone for Data Science.
-Various statistical techniques are used in Data Analysis.
-Also it can be used as a measure of performance for statistical and machine learning models.
+As Statistics is a cornerstone for Data Science, I thought to create this repo containing commonly used Statistical Tests and many other basic stuff.